How to install xdebug with vagrant + vscode

 Advance preparation

-The version of Xdebug that is supported varies depending on the version of PHP, so please check in advance.
+The version of xdebug that is compatible depends on your PHP version, so please check beforehand.

 To check, copy and paste all the information output by "php -i" into the following website: